VILLAGE TEAM

 4232 Troost Avenue, Kansas City, MO 64110 • (816) 541-3718

-Kellye McCrary originally pursued a degree in Fashion Design with a minor in Accounting, but the universe had something different in mind.
-After running her own business for 25 years, and working in the nonprofit sector since 2002, Kellye was led to Uzazi Village and was trained to be a Perinatal Doula, Certified Community Health Care Worker, Perinatal Doula Instructor, and then transitioned to be the Program Director of Uzazi Village.
 Throughout Kellye’s life in Kansas City, where she was born and raised, she discovered she worked and lived in zip codes that statistically had the highest infant mortality rates.
-Being a single mother of one brainy and beautiful babe, Kellye knows the importance of a place like Uzazi Village in our community that supports and connects moms to resources, and support groups and other needs to help them through what life throws our way.
-Being a part of such an organization was aligned with her mission of being able to help other moms navigate through pregnancy and life’s peaks and valleys.
-In her free time, Kellye enjoys sewing, designing handbags, and learning about essential oils.
+Being a single mother of one brainy and beautiful babe, Kellye knows the importance of a place like Uzazi Village in our community that supports and connects families to resources, support groups and other needs to help them through what life throws our way.
+Being a part of such an organization was aligned with her mission of being able to help other families navigate through pregnancy and life’s peaks and valleys.

-Hope is something of extraordinary power, it can feed the soul, it can light the way, it can move someone from darkness to light.
-This is exactly how I see my connection to the community as a Doula.
+“Hope is something of extraordinary power, it can feed the soul, it can light the way, it can move someone from darkness to light.
+This is exactly how I see my connection to the community as a Doula”.

-La esperanza es algo de poder extraordinario, puede alimentar el alma, puede iluminar el camino, puede mover a alguien de la oscuridad a la luz.
-Así es exactamente como veo mi conexión con la comunidad como una Doula.
+“La esperanza es algo de poder extraordinario, puede alimentar el alma, puede iluminar el camino, puede mover a alguien de la oscuridad a la luz.
+Así es exactamente como veo mi conexión con la comunidad como una Doula”.

 Años de experiencia, trabajando con mujeres y familias de todos los orígenes, combatiendo la mortalidad materna e infantil dentro de la comunidad hispana.
 Construir una relación de confianza con mis clientes y sus familias, para abordar sus necesidades y procesos de parto a medida que ELLOS toman el control de una de las experiencias más increíbles de su vida.